 Most employees want to feel connected to their environments.
 If your workforce disengages, they are unhappy at work, feel disconnected with their environment, and are therefore less likely to exert effort on the job.

 Dale Carnegie Training surveyed over 4,500 employees across 28 countries about their engagement in the workplace and found that employees who believe in their company’s values feel more loyalty to their work environment, are more productive, and stay focused on their jobs for longer.
-In fact, companies with engaged employees outperform others by 202%.
+In fact these employee engagement statistics showed that companies with engaged employees outperform others by 202%.

 2. Employee engagement reduces turnover.